Josh Silver

-Josh Silver (born November 14, 1962) is an American musician who is the former keyboardist, producer and backing vocalist of gothic metal band Type O Negative.
-He joined the band at frontman Peter Steele's request.
-He played for Type O Negative until they disbanded due to Steele's death in 2010.
+Josh Silver (born November 14, 1962) is an American retired musician who is the former keyboardist, producer, and backing vocalist of the gothic metal band Type O Negative.
+He joined the band at frontman Peter Steele's request and played for the band until they disbanded due to Steele's death in 2010.

-Silver, who is Jewish, was also a founding member of the short-lived rock group Fallout along with Steele.
+Silver was also a founding member of the short-lived rock group Fallout along with Steele.
 Fallout gave birth to Carnivore which ultimately led to Type O Negative.
-After the breakup of Fallout, Silver formed hard rock band Original Sin.
+After the breakup of Fallout, Silver formed the hard rock band Original Sin.

 Silver was first introduced to professional recording and production upon meeting and working with producer and Soundscape Recording Studio owner Richard Termini.
 Fallout's earliest recordings trace back to the Termini Soundscape sessions from the late 1970s.